MASLAB/software-how-to/README.md

 Raven supports up to [5 DC motors with encoders](https://github.com/MASLAB/kitbot-how-to?tab=readme-ov-file#motor-connection).

+> [!IMPORTANT]
+> For safety, Raven will stop the motors if it does not receive a motor command message at least every half a second.

 ## Encoder
 With Raven, you can get the encoder values.
-You can also set them to a new initial value, useful for initialization because Raven remembers the old encoder values while the robot is running.
+You can also set them to a new initial value.
 Here is an example of how to use it:

 ```Python
 raven_board.set_encoder_value(Raven.MotorChannel.CH1, 0) # Set encoder count for motor 1 to zero